bitcoincashorg/bitcoincash.org/spec/replay-protected-sighash.md

 ## Abstract

-This document describes proposed requirements and design for a reusable signing mechanism ensuring replay protection in the event of a hard fork.
+This document describes proposed requirements and design for a reusable signing mechanism ensuring replay protection in the event of a chain split.
 It provides a way for users to create transactions which are invalid on forks lacking support for the mechanism and a fork-specific ID.

 The proposed digest algorithm is adapted from BIP143[[1]](#bip143) as it minimizes redundant data hashing in verification, covers the input value by the signature and is already implemented in a wide variety of applications[[2]](#bip143Motivation).